 A Clue To The Exit (2000) only featured Patrick in a brief cameo appearance, but its narrator had a very similar background and was just standing in for him so that he didn’t suffer the terminal illness that drove the plot.
 On The Edge (1998), a story set amongst New Age/quasi-mystical communes and the phonies that profit from them, could have benefited from Patrick’s presence.
 St Aubyn himself might have agreed, since the 4th Melrose novel, Mother’s Milk (2005), seems to repeat much of the scenario but adding Patrick and his family life into it.
 At Last (2012) had the middle-aged Patrick dealing with another death and thinking about his own mortality.
 I think it is an absolute certainty that St Aubyn will be required to produce a 6th novel about Patrick’s life in a geriatric home, and it is not inconceivable that the character will survive his author’s death, in a highly speculative, mystical manuscript intended for posthumous publication.
 That’s his most commercial property.
 The other works that lack Patrick are Lost For Words (2014), a comedy about literary prize judging panels – nicely amusing but not exceptional – and Dunbar (2017), a recreation of King Lear as a story about a modern media magnate vacating his corporate throne.
 The latter could be a test-run for that Patrick-with-dementia novel we’re going to get later on.

 Double Blind has another of those megalomaniac billionaires, along with an array of smart people who all knew each other at Oxford.
 The fact they all met at the older university, not the former Polytechnic, is not a detail that needs mentioning in the Aubynverse.
 The story commences with the ecologist Francis surveying a “rewilding” project at Howorth, an estate that formerly practiced “intensive farming” until it was noted that “the old oaks at Howorth were sickening and beginning to die back”.
 Francis has also met and started a relationship with Olivia, a research fellow in genetics who is now working on a book that is sceptical of simplistic genetic models of development.
 Models such as those touted by her former mentor Sir William Moorhead, a very obvious parody of Richard Dawkins.
 Moorhead has written contentious, polemical tomes such as The Insatiable Machine and The Sublime Is Ridiculous, expounding his contempt for religion and all non-science and insisting on a strict genetic explanation for all aspects of human life that are worth talking about.
 Moorhead is also a sexual predator and a prime target for any Me Too movement that would sweep through science departments, although he has already moved in to the private sector.
 He is involved with one of the biotech companies taking money from the superstar venture capitalist Hunter Sterling.
 Hunter has also recently hired Lucy, Olivia’s best friend from Oxford, to join his business as a high-level consultant.
-Lucy had trained as a research scientist but quit to go in to the world of business consultancy, and spent years in New York with a boyfriend from a wealhy family who she finally abandoned.
+Lucy had trained as a research scientist but quit to go in to the world of business consultancy, and spent years in New York with a boyfriend from a wealthy family whom she finally abandoned.
 Sterling also has interests in new robotics and AI ventures, and the possibilities of advanced Virtual Reality (“Happy Helmets”).
 He is aware of work on new treatments for schizophrenia, depression and other chronic conditions arising from this research, but it doesn’t have such great commercial potential.

 Olivia was an adopted child, the parents she grew up with are professional psychoanalysts with little patience for the pretensions of neuroscience or neurochemistry to solve problems in living.
 She has a good relationship with her half-brother Charlie.
 Her father is currently providing therapy to a very disturbed young man called Sebastian, and he comes to think that his client may have a background connection to their adopted child.
 Francis is also aware of the latest modern research into the sub-surface connections linking woodlands with “a vigorous mycorrhizal network under his feet, the product of symbiotic association between fungi, foraging for nutrients in the soil, and the roots of these young trees.”
 His own views on ecology have adapted over time.